My last Spec Kit article answered a brownfield question:

 If you only want the answer before the evidence, this is the version I would hand to an engineering team today:

-| Spec Kit phase | My 2026 default | Why |
+| Spec Kit phase | My practical default | Why | Escalate to |

-plan | GPT-5.4 (high or xhigh) | Better architecture reasoning |
+plan | GPT-5.4 (medium or high) | Better architecture reasoning | xhigh or GPT-5.4 pro only when the plan is high-stakes or stuck |

-tasks | GPT-5.4 (high or xhigh) | Better decomposition and dependency quality |
+tasks | GPT-5.4 (medium or high) | Better decomposition and dependency quality | xhigh if the breakdown is still weak |

-analyze | GPT-5.4 (high or xhigh) | Better cross-artifact consistency checking |
+analyze | GPT-5.4 (medium or high) | Better cross-artifact consistency checking | GPT-5.4 pro for rare deep review passes |

 What I Can Actually Prove Here